 After graduate school, I was appointed Director of Campus Recreation.
-I had dozens of college students working for me, and developed and delivered student leadership programs and motivational talks on leadership and teamwork.
-Each day was fresh and new.
-I was using my gifts and living on purpose.
+I had dozens of college students working for me and I started to develop and deliver student leadership programs and motivational talks.
+I truly felt like I was using my gifts and living with purpose.

-In my late 20’s, I was given the opportunity to become a University Fund Raiser and Executive Producer of television documentary projects about the environment that our University Chancellor narrated.
-This was a big change, but it was worth every moment.
+In my late 20’s, I was given the opportunity to become a University Fund Raiser and Executive Producer of television documentary projects that our University Chancellor narrated.
+This was a big change that, at first, was full of many new challenges and crossroads, but it was worth every moment.

-Working with business professionals, I learned two important lessons: people think logically, but they act emotionally.
+Working with business professionals, I learned an important lesson: people think logically, but act emotionally.
 In order to raise the needed funds and achieve project goals, I had to appeal to their intellect, yet connect with their heart.

-As fate would have it, I was delivering a keynote for the NCAA (National Collegiate Athletic Association), and was “signed” by a national speaking agency (CAMPUSPEAK) in the early 2000’s.
-They booked me to speak to students all over the country on diversity, leadership and wellness.
+As fate would have it, I was delivering a keynote for the NCAA and was “signed” by a national speaking agency (CAMPUSPEAK) in the early 2000’s.
+They booked me to speak to students all over the country on diversity, leadership, and wellness.
+The different skills, traits, and teachings that I had learned throughout my life were all coming together in this one endeavor.
 It was a blast!

 My love of music has always been woven throughout the fabric of my life.
-In addition to still performing with my family’s band (Penn Family Music,) I have had the privilege of co-creating 3 CD’s of original music with Nancy Pitkin, who is amazing singer-songwriter.
-Our songs, which have uplifting and positive lyrics are a blend of pop, country and Americana.
+In addition to still performing with my family’s band, Penn Family Music, I have had the privilege of co-creating 3 inspirational CD’s of original music with Nancy Pitkin, an amazing singer-songwriter who shares my passion for positivity and the power of believing.

-I have been on personal development and spiritual quest for 30 years, studying positive psychology, spirituality and human potential.
-I have learned that you can achieve extraordinary success AND happiness.
-When you follow your bliss, you activate your potential.
-Gratitude is the game-changer, because what you focus on expands.
+I have been on personal development and spiritual quest for 30 years, studying positive psychology, spirituality, and human potential.
+I have learned that you can achieve extraordinary success and happiness when you follow your bliss and activate your potential.
+Gratitude is the game-changer and what you focus on expands.
 We are surrounded by infinite, creative possibilities, but we have to shift our consciousness to see them.

-My life as an athlete, coach, executive coach, and spiritual seeker has taught me that we must care for our mind, bodies and spirits.
-Healthy eating, exercise, meditation, prayer and visioning are part of my daily regimen.
+My life as an athlete, coach, executive coach, and spiritual seeker has taught me that we must care for our mind, body, and spirit.
+As such, healthy eating, exercise, meditation, prayer, and visioning are part of my daily regimen.